The Compass Programme

 - Be part of a unique supportive network with other male survivors.

-The Compass programme is delivered over an 8-week period (2-hours per week) and is led by an experienced facilitator in a group setting with other survivors.
+The Compass Programme is made up of 13-micro-sessions and is led by an experienced facilitator in a group setting with other survivors.
 The programme covers several different topics including:

 - Recognising and understanding domestic violence & abuse